irfanshaikh18/survey-form-ui/README.md

 ## About this project

 - Fully responsive UI
-- This project was the part of freecodecamp Responsive Web Design certification.
+- This project is the part of freecodecamp Responsive Web Design certification.